justinrgarrard/world-of-naevis.net/docs/adventuring/downtime/index.md

 {: .downtime}
 > **Wizard: Research**
 >
-> Either add a scroll's spell to your spellbook, or create a first-level spell scroll from a spell in your spellbook.
+> Either add a scroll's spell to your spellbook, or create a first-level spell scroll from an existing spell in your spellbook.
 You do not need to pay a gold cost for either activity.

 ---